textext/textext/docs/source/install/macos.rst

     brew cask install inkscape

+..
+(Two labels to catch links from failed requirement check!)
 .. _macos-install-python27:
+.. _macos-install-tkinter:

 Install python2.7
 ~~~~~~~~~~~~~~~~~

 Make sure that a Python 2.7 distribution is installed and found by
 your system.
-Make sure it contains the Tkinter package so TexText will run
+Make sure it contains the Tkinter package so |TexText| will run
 at least with a basic interface.

 To install using homebrew and forcing the Tkinter package to be installed: